 What’s the story behind the makeover?

-Lyn Paulo, the Scandal stylist, really wanted to up the fashion, and we started to talk about what that would mean for Abby.
+Lyn Paolo, the Scandal stylist, really wanted to up the fashion, and we started to talk about what that would mean for Abby.
 Abby’s trying to become a normal, balanced woman in her personal life, and that means she’s spending more time in front of the mirror.
 I remember we talked to [series boss] Shonda Rhimes about playing with her look and she agreed I was due for a change.

 What did Shonda want specifically?